 But if you only have one day in Los Angeles, maybe on a stopover or you’re here for work and have a free day, this post on a day trip to Santa Monica would be my pick for what you should do.

 I also like to use Discover Cars for researching car rental prices because they compare all the car rental companies in one easy page, plus have local businesses as well as the big national chains.

 *This post contains affiliate links.
 That means if you make a purchase I may make a small commission at no extra cost to you.
 Thank you for supporting this blog!

 So let’s go with my crazy cool list of things to do in LA!

 1. Visit Santa Monica

-This is my favorite Los Angeles neighborhood.
+This is my favorite Los Angeles neighborhoods.
 I try and always stay here at one of the amazing beach front hotels and always recommend it to friends.
-The shopping along Third Street will keep you busy for a couple of hours, the dining scene runs from a family-friendly food hall in Santa Monica Place, to luxury hotels and cool beach vibes.
+The shopping along Third Street Promenade will keep you busy for a couple of hours, the dining scene runs from a family-friendly food hall in Santa Monica Place, to luxury hotels and cool beach vibes.

 But it’s Santa Monica beach I really love.
 I don’t even swim (bathing suit!), but the wide sandy beach is the focal point of this laid back village.
 And the iconic 100+ year old Santa Monica Pier is a must-see.

 It’s cliched, but we love lunch at Bubba Gump on the Pier!
 (Flip your Run Forest Run sign for a waiter).
 You can rent bikes and go for a ride down to Venice Beach, or in the direction towards Malibu (no, it’s too far to cycle there!)